kartik2112/Silatra/README.md

 ### Utilities

 Detailed description of the contents within this folder is provided in the README.md file inside the [Utilities Folder](/Utilities/).

-### Archived Codes

-Contain the older versions of these codes in the outer directory.
-These have been deprecated.
-These codes have the remnants of the older versions such as "Feature Extraction Using Fourier Descriptors - C++ implementation", "Gesture Recognition using Automata" and other such temporary testing codes for experimentation.
-They have been kept so as to go back in time to revisit the efforts in the hope that someday it could help anyone in some way.

-### Gesture Videos By TalkingHands

-These contain gesture videos which have been downloaded from Talking Hands website.
-These were the ones that were referred for creating training videos.
-Some of them were considered finally for gestures because they were easy.
-(These gestures that are supported in the final version are 1-handed and do not involve the hand overlapping the face any time).

 ## Developers